Social Media Policies: Mis/Disinformation, Threats, and Harassment

 Meta, which owns Facebook, Instagram, and WhatsApp, says its election-related policies focus on “preventing interference, fighting misinformation, and increasing transparency.”
 Prohibited content includes:

-• Misleading posts about whether a candidate is running.
+- Misleading posts about whether a candidate is running; and

-Prohibited content may be removed, designated for “reduced” distribution into users’ newsfeeds, or labeled with additional information, likely by third-party fact-checkers.
-Meta policies on misinformation indicate that content that produces risk of immediate physical harm or interference in electoral processes is more likely to be removed altogether, whereas content containing general misinformation and disinformation is more likely to be limited in its distribution across the platform and subject to fact-checking labels.
+Prohibited content may be removed, designated for “reduced” distribution into users’ newsfeeds, or labeled with additional information.
+While third-party fact-checkers previously applied these labels, Meta announced in January 2025 that it will phase out its third-party fact-checking program in the US and transition to a Community Notes model.
+Under this approach, independent contributors—not professional fact-checkers—will provide context on potentially misleading content.
+Meta policies on misinformation indicate that content that poses an immediate risk of physical harm or electoral interference is likely to be removed altogether, whereas content containing general misinformation and disinformation will be subject to labels from Community Notes contributors when applicable.
 Posts that violate Meta policies may sometimes remain accessible if the company determines “the public interest outweighs the risk of harm,” though Meta states that posts promoting violence or suppressing voting are not considered for this exemption.

 Exemptions for Politicians